WurthElektronik/Calypso-IoT-PnP-Design-Kit/README.md

 - The WE certificate generator tool.
 This can be downloaded from: https://www.we-online.com/certificategenerator

+:warning: Make sure that the Calypso FeatherWing has a Firmware version > v2.2.0.
+In case of older firmware version, upate the Calypso module Firmware.

 ## Quick start guide

 The brief description of the steps to be followed to setup the Calypso IoT plug and play design module are summarized below: